Sending Cookies with Curl

 How to use Сookies with Libcurl?

 Libcurl is a free client library that can add the same capabilities to your application as the Curl command-line tool.
-Libcurl is portable, thread-safe, IPv6 compatible, and can be used on many platforms, including Windows, Linux, and has bindings for many popular programming languages, including C++, JavaScript, PHP, Python, and others.
+Libcurl is portable, thread-safe, IPv6 compatible, and can be used on many platforms, including Windows and Linux.
+It also has bindings for many popular programming languages, including C++, JavaScript, PHP, Python, and others.
 Libcurl offers several ways to enable and interact with cookies in your application:

 Options Action